Skip to content

 Engineering Service

-We deploy healthcare engineering teams that understand HIPAA at the architecture level, FDA guidance at the integration level, and clinical workflows at the design level.
-Systems that pass audit on deployment day.
+We deploy healthcare software development teams that understand HIPAA at the architecture level, FDA guidance at the integration level, and clinical workflows at the design level.
+EHR integration services, clinical AI, HIPAA-compliant data architecture — engineered from commit one, not patched before audit day.

 The Problem

 Healthcare technology fails when the vendor doesn't understand the clinical context.
 A perfectly architected data pipeline that routes information the wrong way relative to a clinician's workflow is not just unusable — it's potentially dangerous.
 A compliance infrastructure that satisfies HIPAA's technical requirements but creates friction that causes clinical staff to route around it has achieved nothing.
-Healthcare technology requires the intersection of engineering depth and clinical domain knowledge that most vendors simply don't have.
+Real healthcare software development requires the intersection of engineering depth and clinical domain knowledge that most vendors simply don't have.

 The largest EHR vendor in the US faces antitrust litigation from multiple state attorneys general.
 Implementation costs for major health systems routinely exceed $500M.
 One federal agency reverted to paper records after a failed deployment.
 The dominant claims processing AI has been documented denying claims at scale while its parent company faces Medicaid fraud allegations.
 A major healthcare IT vendor's subsidiary was breached for 12 months before detection.
 These are not isolated incidents — they are the systemic output of an industry that has concentrated market power in vendors with no structural incentive to improve.